lamnhan066/isolate_manager/README.md

 final isolateManager = IsolateManager.create(
     fetchAndDecode,
-    workerName: 'worker', // The name of the file, don't need to add the extension
+    workerName: 'worker', // The name of the file, don't need to add the extension );
-    autoInitialize: true, // `true` by default.
-Set to `false` if you're using the `onInitial` in the Step 1.
-  );
 ```